anutron/behavior/Docs/BehaviorAPI.md

 ### Example

-	var api = new Behavior.API(target, 'foo');
+	var api = new BehaviorAPI(target, 'foo');
 	api.get('bar'); //returns the value of data-foo-bar or null api.get('bar', 'baz'); //returns {bar: 'value', baz: 'value'}

 ### Returns

 * (*mixed*) Values defined as strings will be returned as strings.
 Values defined in JSON will be returned as their type is evaluated.
-When you expect anything other than a string it's better to use [getAs](#Behavior.API:getAs).
+When you expect anything other than a string it's better to use [getAs](#BehaviorAPI:getAs).
   When more than one name is specified you'll receive an object response with key/value pairs for the name/property values.

-Behavior.API Method: getAs {#Behavior.API:getAs}
+BehaviorAPI Method: getAs {#BehaviorAPI:getAs}
 ------------------------------------------

 Gets a value for the specified name and runs it through [JSON.decode][] and verifies that the value is parsed as the specified type (specifically a MooTools Type: [String](http://mootools.net/docs/core/Types/String), [Function](http://mootools.net/docs/core/Types/Function), [Array](http://mootools.net/docs/core/Types/Array), [Date](http://mootools.net/docs/more/Types/Date), etc.).